This page was last updated on 18th April 2019.

 - Allowing you to add comments to our site

-- Remembering if we have already asked you certain questions (e.g. you declined to use our app or take our survey)
+- To track if we have already asked you certain questions (e.g. you declined to use our app or take our survey)

-So you can easily “Like” or “share” our content on the likes of Twitter, Linkedin, Google etc., if we have included sharing buttons on our site.
-The privacy implications on this will vary from social network to social network and will be dependent on the privacy settings you have chosen on these networks.
+The privacy implications on this will vary from social network and will depend on the privacy settings you have chosen on these networks.

 Turning Cookies Off

-You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (Learn how here).
-Doing so however will likely limit the functionality of our’s and a large proportion of the world’s websites as cookies are a standard part of most modern websites.
+This will likely limit the functionality of our and a large proportion of the world’s websites as they are a standard part of most modern websites.